» Practice Area Societies

 + - International Law Society

 The purpose of the International Law Society (ILS) is to promote informed awareness of diverse issues which relate to international law and global affairs.
-The organization assists students in developing their interest in international law as a career and area of legal specialization.
+The organization assists students in developing their interest in international law as a career and area of legal specialization with focus on International Business and Humanitarian opportunities.
 The ILS helps bring together students and community members of diverse cultural backgrounds.

 The ILS regularly hosts events through its speakers program, presenting diverse lectures and discussions by internationally-minded experts.
 These promote interest in international studies, as well as foster interaction among members of the law school community.